-- Skilled and Technical Sciences Education: This emphasis is for students who wish to teach a specific trade, such as welding, mechanics, woodworking, and more.
-Graduates from this emphasis work as teachers of vocational courses in these areas at the high school or post-high school level.
-This emphasis does not lead to secondary school licensure.
+- Skilled and Technical Sciences Education: This emphasis is for students who wish to teach a specific trade, such as welding, automotive mechanics, manufacturing, and more.
+Graduates from this emphasis work as teachers of Career & Technical Education courses in these areas at the high school or post-high school level.
+This emphasis does not currently lead to secondary school licensure.

 This is for the technology and engineering education emphasis only.
 In order to obtain a secondary teaching license for grades 6-12, students must complete the 35-credit Secondary Teacher Education Program (STEP), which includes one semester of student teaching in a public school.
 This program is administered by USU’s School of Teacher Education and Leadership (TEAL) within the Emma Eccles Jones College of Education and Human Services.
 Student must apply to the School of TEAL the semester before taking STEP courses.
 This is usually the fall of their junior year.
 Students learn subject content through the ETE Department, and spend the last year or two studying education techniques through the STEP program.

 Students in the technology and engineering education program do not need to have a minor because the program provides students with knowledge in several subject areas, therefore, expanding their career options.

 With a degree in engineering and technology education, students may pursue the following careers: